Careers Education, Information, Advice and Guidance (CEIAG) Policy

 - Students complete their own careers questionnaire late in Year 10 where they’re asked about their career and post-16 ideas.
 Students are also seen in small groups in Year 10 to discuss and explore the different progression routes where the careers adviser can identify students who might need further support.

-The outcome of all these activities allows the careers adviser to prioritise students for interviews, helping to ensure that pupils of all abilities can access the support they need.
+The outcome of all these activities allows the careers adviser to prioritise students for further interviews, helping to ensure that pupils of all abilities can access the support they need.

 For those students identified as being at risk of NEET, further interventions are arranged as appropriate for each student.
 This support could include personalised curriculum in KS4, visits to colleges and training providers, contact with parents, support from other agencies and ongoing contact as the student leaves school.